 Also read: Three New Natural Gas Wells Set for Drilling in Tanzania’s Mwanza Bay Gas Field

 The renewed focus of Tanzania on uranium comes at a time when there is a global shift towards low-emission energy sources.
+This momentum reflects a broader international trend toward securing critical minerals and clean energy inputs, seen as vital for long-term sustainability and energy independence.
+Similarly, construction has officially begun on the $1.3 billion Perpetua Resources Stibnite Gold-Antimony Project in Idaho, a development aimed at strengthening U.S. supply of key minerals.
 Lastly, the International Atomic Energy Agency (IAEA) has acknowledged Tanzania’s uranium development potential.
-Also, the World Nuclear Association has enlisted Tanzania as among countries with viable uranium resources.
+The World Nuclear Association has also listed Tanzania among countries with viable uranium resources.

 Also read: Tanzania’s Ntorya-Madimba Pipeline Contract Awarded